WTy-2/spec/src/New/green_slime.md

 These arise from how unification problems between neutrals and values are undecidable.

-Unification between neutrals are variables is easy: all we need to do is perform a substitution, which is what allows
+Unification between neutrals and variables is easy: all we need to do is perform a substitution, which is what allows

 ```agda
 foo : (x : ℕ) → Fin x → ⊤